shalusam07/Global-Superstore-Dashboard-PowerBI/README.md

   Develop an interactive Power BI report that allows stakeholders to explore and understand sales data dynamically.

 # Data Source:
   This project uses the Global Superstore dataset, which is open-source and available on Kaggle.
-You can access the dataset here.
+You can access the dataset.
 The dataset is in CSV format.

 # Visualizations: